SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/questions.md

 It is preferred if you can post separate questions instead of combining your questions into one.
 That way, it helps the people answering your question and also others hunting for at least one of your questions.

 ###[Q] Asking for code translation
 $SITENAME$ is a Q&A site, not a code translation service.
-Try to translate the code yourself first, then come to us when you are stuck, making sure to show us what you have tried and create a [mcve].
+Try to translate the code yourself first, then come to us when you are stuck, making sure to show us what you have tried and create a [mre].

 ###[Q] Non English question
 Please write your question in English, as [$SITENAME$ is an English only site.](//meta.stackexchange.com/q/13676)